wso2/carbon-kernel/docs/KernelFeatures/ConfiguringLogging.md

         <Logger name="org.wso2.carbon.kernel.runtime" level="debug"/>

 The logs are published to both the console and the `carbon.log` file (located in the `<CARBON_HOME>/logs` directory).
 The `RollingFile` appender is used as the file logger, which is configured to use the default `TimeBasedTriggeringPolicy` policy as the rolling policy.
 This will rollout the `carbon.log` file at the start of each day with the file pattern : `carbon-%d{MM-dd-yyyy}.log`
-Most of the configuration related `log4j2` are available at the official documentation: https://logging.apache.org/log4j/2.x/manual/configuration.html
+Most of the configurations related to `log4j2` are available in the official documentation: https://logging.apache.org/log4j/2.x/manual/configuration.html

 ## Enabling Asynchronous Logging
-WSO2 Carbon 5.x.x Kernel uses logging framework with Pax Logging.
-You can find out more about this logging framework and the default configurations from here.
-You can follow the steps given below if you want to enable [asynchronous logging](https://logging.apache.org/log4j/2.x/manual/async.html) for your Carbon 5.x.x-based server.
+WSO2 Carbon 5 Kernel uses the logging framework with Pax Logging.
+You can find out more about this logging framework and the default configurations from [here](#configuring-the-logging-framework).
+You can follow the steps given below if you want to enable [asynchronous logging](https://logging.apache.org/log4j/2.x/manual/async.html) for your Carbon 5-based server.

 1. Download the disrupter OSGi bundle from [here](http://mvnrepository.com/artifact/com.lmax/disruptor/3.2.0) and copy it to the `<CARBON_HOME>/osgi/plugins` directory.
 2. Open the `launch.properties` file from the `<CARBON_HOME>/conf/osgi` folder and add the disrupter JAR to the initial bundles list as shown below.